dev-hemraj/Git-command/README.md

-# Git and GitHub essentials: A beginner's guide
+# Git Essentials: A beginner's guide

 ## To Check Git VErsion